Robinpig/Note/docs/CS/Java/Spring/IoC.md

 **using constructors to create object instances is more natural from the OOP standpoint.**

 **with** **field injection, we can't enforce class-level invariants.**

 Spring doesn't support constructor injection in an abstract class.

-ApplicationContext

-The Spring framework provides several implementations of the *ApplicationContext* interface:

-*ClassPathXmlApplicationContext* and *FileSystemXmlApplicationContext* for standalone applications, and *WebApplicationContext* for web applications.